By Brad Edwards, Samah Assad

 “The lack of transparency is hurting the police and the relationships with communities for no other reasons than there’s probably political interest in the department to withhold data,” Siska said.
 “They’re not willing to change it, even when the transparency will help them, and that’s really sad because it’s hurting the police-community relationships.”

 The struggle to move forward without justice

-CBS 2 asked each of the women interviewed for this story if they’d report what happened to them again.
-They struggled with their answers.
+We asked each of the women interviewed for this story if they’d report what happened to police again.
+Each struggled with her own answer.

 Number Three felt her allegations were dismissed by the detectives assigned to her case.

-The man she accused of attacking her on Valentine’s Day in 2015 was someone she trusted – they met at a social event a month prior and began dating, she said.
+The man she accused of attacking her on Valentine’s Day in 2015 was one whom she trusted – they met at a social event a month prior and began dating, she said.